 Infrastructure architecture consists of all the servers, storage, network and other hardware upon which your applications run, whether that hardware exists in your private data center or is managed by a cloud infrastructure service such as Amazon AWS, Microsoft Azure, or Google Cloud Platform.

 “From a resiliency perspective, your infrastructure architecture is the foundation of everything you build,” LeVan says.

 Hardware and network failures or downtime resulting from power outages are signs that your infrastructure architecture isn’t fully resilient.
-“You might have local redundancy at your data center or in a specific region in a hyperscale cloud,” LeVan says.
-“But have you also distributed that redundancy geographically, so that your architecture isn’t completely tied to your data center or your immediate region?”
+“You might have local redundancy at your data centre or in a specific region in a hyperscale cloud,” LeVan says.
+“But have you also distributed that redundancy geographically, so that your architecture isn’t completely tied to your data centre or your immediate region?”

 Redundancy in an infrastructure architecture can be expensive to build.
 And enterprises don’t always have enough team members with the expertise needed to build, manage and maintain redundant hardware.
 Consequently, more companies are turning to the cloud for infrastructure redundancy to overcome those challenges, LeVan adds.

 Applications are the lifeblood of most enterprises today.
 When they fail — as when Target’s cash registers went down — your organisation can lose millions of dollars, suffer brand reputation damage, and more.